Cape Breton-Style Deviled Eggs

 1. Cook one or two more eggs than you need in case any crack in the water or fall apart when assembling.

-2. Taste the filling before spooning it into the whites; it’s much easier to adjust the flavor now than after they’re filled.
+2. Taste the filling before spooning it into the whites; it’s much easier to adjust the flavour now than after they’re filled.

-3. I prefer the flavor of Cape Breton-style deviled eggs after refrigeration—the time lets the flavors meld.
+3. I prefer deviled eggs after refrigeration because the time lets the flavours meld.

 Recipe Notes

-- Use a medium-sized pot that comfortably fits all the eggs in a single layer to ensure they cook evenly.
+- For even cooking, use a medium pot that comfortably fits the eggs in a single layer.

 - Lower the eggs into the water gently with a spoon to avoid cracking the shells on impact.